tuanvucd/desktop/docs/setup.md

 ### OS X
 For OS X 10.11 El Capitan.
 An older version of OS X has similar way.

-1. Download [the latest release](https://github.com/mattermost/desktop/releases) of Mattermost Desktop
+1. Download [the latest release](https://github.com/mattermost/desktop/releases) of GChat Desktop

    Find the file ending in `-osx.tar.gz`.